How Can We Help?

 There is no free parking available at the Criminal Justice Center.
 Child care is not available.
 There is a victim/witness waiting room on the first floor.

-Proceed to the courtroom specified on your subpoena (usually on the 10th floor).
+Proceed to the courtroom specified on your subpoena.

-Check in with the Northeast Victim Service (NEVS) Court Advocate.
-NEVS’s Court Advocate will be able to tell you the name of the Assistant District Attorney (ADA) assigned to your case and answer any other questions you may have.
+Check in with the Court Advocate assigned to your room.
+The advocate will be able to tell you the name of the Assistant District Attorney (ADA) assigned to your case and answer any other questions you may have.

 Click the above image for information regarding courthouse locations.